nholliday314/Project-2/README.md

 ## User Stories
 * Users can view, favorite, and join races
 * Users can see who has favorited and joined races
-* Users can view, add, edit running plans by run type, distance, pace, and specific deatil
+* Users can view, add, edit running plans by run type, distance, pace, and specific detals

+## MVP goals
+* Have a home page displaying the following
+    * Upcoming Races
+    * Running Plans
+* Have a seperate page for both races and running plans
+* Allow users to add and edit both races and running plans

-## MVP goals/Stretch Goals
+## Stretch Goals
-* Filter races based off of distance and location (state)
+* Connect racing API to allow user to add races
 * Allow users to comment on races
 * Include calendar view of races and running plans